 Most jurisdictions do not have near the private antitrust litigation that exists in the United States.
 This is a surprise for many foreign companies that are accustomed to agency-centric antitrust models.

 In the US, an agency investigation often leads to dozens of private antitrust lawsuits against the targets filed throughout the country.
 One antitrust agency investigation can spawn a multi-front war for the company in several jurisdictions.
+Class-action antitrust litigation is big business in the United States.
+You can read about the requirements for class-certification in an antitrust class action here.

 At the same time, companies commonly sue each other over antitrust violations.
 Indeed, companies often wage business competition through antitrust (and intellectual property) lawsuits.